KittyMcDonagh/kmcd-issue-tracking-project/README.md

 ### **2.2.1 High Level Requirements**

-These are the high level requirements for this app.
+These are the high level requirements for [the issue tracker app](https://kmcd-issue-tracker.herokuapp.com/issue_tracker/apphome/).

-1. The app is required to be a central point where clients can log all issues that they are experiencing with the *KMcD Online Accounting System*, and        where they can log new features that they require
+1. The [the issue tracker app](https://kmcd-issue-tracker.herokuapp.com/issue_tracker/apphome/) is required to be a central point where clients can log all    issues that they are experiencing with the _KMcD Online Accounting System_, and where they can log new features that they require
 2. So that clients don't have to input the same issue/feature that another client has, the app should allow clients to search for issues/features and to flag another clients' issue, to indicate they have this also, and to pay a price to flag a feature (their own or another client's) that they require
 3. Clients must be able to add comments on their own and on other clients' issues and features